Mash ingredients: Wheat malt

 Beer brewed in the German Hefeweizen style relies heavily on malted wheat as a grain.
 Under the Reinheitsgebot, wheat was treated separately from barley, as it was the more expensive grain.

 Torrefied wheat

 Torrefied wheat is used in British brewing to increase the size and retention of a head in beer.
-Generally it is used as an enhancer rather than for its flavor.
+Generally, it is used as an enhancer rather than for its flavor.

 Raw wheat

 Belgian witbier and Lambic make heavy use of raw wheat in their grist.
 It provides the distinctive taste and clouded appearance in a witbier and the more complex carbohydrates needed for the wild yeast and bacteria that make a lambic.

 Wheat flour

 Until the general availability of torrefied wheat, wheat flour was often used for similar purposes in brewing.
 Brewer's flour is only rarely available today, and is of a larger grist than baker's flour.

 Oats

-Oats in the form of rolled or steel-cut oats are used as mash ingredients in Oatmeal Stout.
+Oats in the form of rolled or steel-cut oats are used as mash ingredients in oatmeal stout.
+Oat malt was historically used alongside barley in preindustrial English beers, and is still produced by some maltsters.